alaestor/mpv-copyPasteTime/README.md

 ## 2. Install the script

-Put `copyTimeOrFrame.lua` in your scripts folder, usually in:
+Put `copyPasteTime.lua` in your scripts folder, usually in:
 *  Windows: `"%APPDATA%\mpv\scripts"`.
 *  Linux and Mac: `"~/.config/mpv/scripts/"`.